EPA Standards Miss Many Chemicals in Drinking Water, Study SaysMore

 TDSBot can be installed on water purifiers from Pentair, Culligan, 3M, Brita, BWT, iSpring, and most other brands.
 Supports sediment, GAC, Micro, Ultra, Nano and Reverse osmosis filters.
 It can remotely monitor filters attached to Coffee machines, Ice makers, soda fountains, water dispensers, ovens, laundry & dish washing, car wash found at Cafes, convenient stores, healthcare facilities, hotels, offices, restaurants, colleges, schools, hydroponic systems, and many more.

 There are no TDSBots in Glenview, Illinois that are sharing tap water quality.
 Be the first one to install one on your water purifier.
 We are giving $10 off.
-Apply coupon code - Glenview while checking out.
+Apply coupon code - WQPRMO0 while checking out.

 Ensure safe and healthy drinking water.
 Start sharing tape water quality in Glenview for the benefit of the community